thom8047/bashrc-personal-config/README.md

-# bashrc-personal-config
+# BashRC Personal Configuration
-Personal configuration for my `~/.bashrc` file to display full path location, along with git branches.
-Terminal coloring supported.
+### Personal configuration for my `~/.bashrc` file

+- displays full path location from `~/` or top level `/c/`
+- git branch is displayed in parenthesis at the end of prompt in a different color

+> Terminal coloring supported.